charleshartman/RB120/assessment_prep/oop.md

 ### self

 Contexts for the **keyword** `self` in Ruby:
 * when used within an instance method it refers to the calling object, that is, the object that called the method.
 We use `self` in this way when calling setter methods from within the class.
-This allows us to disambiguate between initializing a local variable and calling a setter method.
+This allows us to distinguish between initializing a local variable and calling a setter method.
 * `self` is also used for class method definitions

 Example: